-Continue group health plan coverage.
+Continue group health plan coverage

-- Continue healthcare coverage for yourself or family members if there is a loss of coverage under the plan as a result of a qualifying event.
-You or your family members may have to pay for such coverage.
-Review this summary plan description and the documents governing the plan on the rules governing your continuation coverage rights. - Reduction or elimination of exclusionary periods of coverage under your group health plan, if you have creditable coverage from another plan.
-You should be provided a certificate of creditable coverage, free of charge, from your group health plan or health insurance issuer when you lose coverage under the plan, when you become entitled to elect continuation coverage, when your continuation coverage ceases, if you request it before losing coverage, or if you request it up to 24 months after losing coverage.
-Without evidence of creditable coverage, you may be subject to an exclusion period of six months (12 months for late enrollees) after your enrollment date in your coverage.
+- Continue healthcare coverage for eligible individuals if there is a loss of coverage under the plan as a result of a qualifying event.
+Eligible individuals may have to pay for such coverage.
+Review this summary plan description and the documents governing the plan on the rules governing your continuation coverage rights. - You may be provided a certificate of creditable coverage, free of charge, from your group health plan or health insurance issuer when you lose coverage under the plan, when you become entitled to elect continuation coverage, when your continuation coverage ceases, if you request it before losing coverage, or if you request it up to 24 months after losing coverage.

-Prudent actions by plan fiduciaries.
+Prudent actions by plan fiduciaries